Here you can find factsheets for other aspects of the walk that are not covered in the printed version of the tour.

-Hull’s Fishing Past – Hull had a very important fishing industry, no longer in existence, but its importance in the early and middle years of the last century make this article fascinating reading.
+Hull’s Fishing Past – Hull had a very important fishing industry, much reduced now, but it played an importance part in the early and middle years of the last century make this article fascinating reading.

 Hull’s Monasteries – Monastic life was very important in Hull’s past and although it can be readily seen in the names Whitefriargate and Blackfriargate, many existing buildings started life in Monastic use.
 Read more about this and other surprising facts here.